Building (mathematics): Connection with pairs

 The same building can often be described by different (B, N) pairs.
 Moreover, not every building comes from a (B, N) pair: this corresponds to the failure of classification results in low rank and dimension (see below).

+The Solomon-Tits theorem is a result which states the homotopy type of a building of a group of Lie type is the same as that of a bouquet of spheres.